 - You can turn on the grill function during the last 1-2 minutes of the cooking time, if the skin should get even crispier and if your oven allows it.
 In this case, keep a very close look on the bird, not that the skin becomes too dark.

 - I didn’t use the grill, but you can see that the skin is as crispy and nice as it can be.

-- It is best to check the inner temperature with a kitchen thermometer, it should be 74 C/ 165 F. You can also check by piercing the chicken in the thickest part of the thigh with a toothpick, the juices should run clear.
+- It is best to check the inner temperature with a meat thermometer; it should be 74 C/ 165 F. You can also check by piercing it in the thickest part of the thigh with a toothpick; the juices should run clear (Amazon affiliate link).